Torture, abuse, and negligence. The consequences for blowing the whistle on political corruption.

 This website will contain all documents publicly available about the Nicholas Alahverdian torture case and its aftermath.
 The issues brought to light surround torture in RI DCYF state care by Nicholas will not go unforgotten, and significant changes are being made.
 It is all thanks to Alahverdian’s political activism and extensive media coverage that these changes are finally coming to the surface.

-Rhode Island owes it to its foster children and orphans to be provided with a safe, secure home where they are treated with dignity and respect.
+Rhode Island owes it to its children to be provided with a safe, secure home where they are treated with dignity and respect.
 An education, healthcare, and a safe home are not privileges — they are rights.
 That is what Nicholas Alahverdian stood for and he was tortured and cut off from the world for his political activism.
 No child will ever have to suffer what he did thanks to his bravery and courage.